gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 and firmness in all the vicissitudes of war were remarkable, being neither driven to despair in adversity nor puffed up by success.

-## Chapter XXVIII: How peace and amity were restored between the king and the earl in the neighbourhood of Gloucester.
+## Chapter XXVIII: How peace and amity were restored between the king and the earl in the neighbourhood of Gloucester

 The earl, continuing his march without loss of time, descended into the low country about Wexford, where he was met by envoys, who announced to him the calamity which had befallen Fitz-Stephen, and